thiswillbeyourgithub/wdoc/README.md

 * Search the relevant documents using embeddings.
 * Search the relevant documents using embeddings then filtering using a cheap LLM.
 ## Which LLM providers are supported by DocToolsLLM?
-* DocToolsLLM supports virtually any LLM provider thanks to using [litellm](https://docs.litellm.ai/).
+* DocToolsLLM supports virtually any LLM provider thanks to [litellm](https://docs.litellm.ai/).
 It even supports local LLM and local embeddings (see [Walkthrough and examples](#Walkthrough and examples) section).
 ## What do you use DocToolsLLM for?
 * I follow heterogeneous sources to keep up with the news: youtube, website, etc. So thanks to DocToolsLLM I can automatically create awesome markdown summaries that end up straight into my [Logseq](https://github.com/logseq/logseq/) database as a buch of `TODO` blocks.
 * I use it to ask technical questions to my vast heterogeneous corpus of medical knowledge.